-- 8.01 Each newly elected New Democratic Party Member of Parliament, whether elected in ageneral election or a by-election, shall receive a basic orientation on the purposes and application of this Agreement. - 8.02 A Union representative and the Caucus Chair or designate will contact jointly each newly elected New Democratic Party Member of Parliament and provide in writing relevant information related to the Collective Agreement and hiring procedures prior to the posting of permanent positions. - 8.03 In addition to the basic orientation provided for in 8.02, at a Caucus meeting as soon as practicable, and prior to the House convening following a general election, a workshop, jointly developed by Management and the Union, shall be conducted on the purposes and application of this Agreement.
+- 8.01 Each New Democratic Party Member of Parliament, whether elected in a general election or a by-election, shall receive a basic orientation on the purposes and application of this Agreement.
+A Union representative and the Caucus Chair or designate will jointly give this orientation session in the months following the election. - 8.02 A Union representative and the Caucus Chair or designate will contact jointly each newly elected New Democratic Party Member of Parliament and provide in writing relevant information related to the Collective Agreement and hiring procedures prior to the posting of permanent positions. - 8.03 In addition to the basic orientation provided for in 8.02, at a Caucus meeting as soon as practicable, and prior to the House convening following a general election, a workshop, jointly developed by Management and the Union, shall be conducted on the purposes and application of this Agreement.
 This workshop shall include management skills and clear communication with employees and anti-oppression training that addresses issues of islamophobia, homophobia, transphobia, racism, ableism, ageism, and colonialism amongst others. - 8.04 Upon ratification all New Democratic Party Members of Parliament are bound by this agreement.